eventrac/slate/source/index.html.md

 Parameter | Description
 --------- | -----------
-ID | The ID of participant
+ID | The ID of the participant

 ### Response - Participant Object